sigp/lighthouse/book/src/faq.md

 WARN Error signalling fork choice waiter slot: 6763073, error: ForkChoiceSignalOutOfOrder { current: Slot(6763074), latest: Slot(6763073) }, service: state_advance
 ```

 This suggests that the computer resources are being overwhelmed.
 It could be due to high CPU usage or high disk I/O usage.
 This can happen, e.g., when the beacon node is downloading historical blocks, or when the execution client is syncing.
+The error will disappear the resources used return to normal or when the node is synced.

 ## Validator